 Dental implants are a conservative treatment option and offer many benefits over traditional dental restorations.
 Implants help preserve your remaining teeth and decrease bone loss that commonly occurs after dental extractions.
-Dental implants provide support for your replacement tooth or teeth without relying on natural teeth.
+The high-quality Straumann Dental Implant System provides support for your replacement tooth or teeth without relying on natural teeth.
 There’s no need for your dentist to grind down adjacent teeth to cement a bridge.
 The dental implant fully supports a new crown where your tooth is missing.
 There’s no need to damage adjacent teeth or to rely on the strength of adjacent teeth to carry the burden of a bridge.

 If you’re healthy enough to have a tooth removed, you’re likely healthy enough to undergo dental implant placement.
 To determine if you’re a candidate for a dental implant, we will review your medical history and evaluate the health of your teeth and gums.
 At times, we’ll compliment the X-rays provided by your dentist with additional X-rays or 3-dimensional scanning.
 Though the thought of someone placing a screw into your jaw may sound scary, dental implants surgery is much easier for patients than having a tooth extracted.
 The vast majority of our patients undergoing a single dental implant placement can return to work the day following surgery.

 For all of your oral surgery needs, please come to Santa Rosa and Rohnert Park Oral Surgery.
 We perform wisdom teeth removal, general tooth extractions, dental implant surgery, and many other reconstructive surgeries.
 We service all of Sonoma, Napa, Marin, Lake and Montecito counties and look forward to caring for you at one of our state of the art oral surgery facilities.
 If you have any additional questions, please feel free to call our offices.
 Thank you.